oxyroid/M3UAndroid/README.md

 ### Community

-M3U is my first elaborate Android project and is also my first cross-platform application project.
+M3U is my first elaborate Android project and is also my first jetpack compose application project.

 You can join the [Telegram Channel](https://t.me/m3u_android) for update information and **alpha & beta packages**.